-Direct fund activity and fund of funds activity
+Direct fund activity and fund of funds activity.
+Private equity funds, infrastructure or unlisted debt.

 Amundi Private Equity Funds(1)

 Since 2014, the ESG approach has been a lever for creating value for Amundi Private Equity Funds (PEF), which has integrated it into its investment decisions and throughout the holding period of its investments.